lucasbrambrink/hackerati_challenge/README.md

 #### Views
-I forewent using django's REST framework in the interest of quick implementation (another mistake), and without Backbone's MVVM pattern, I had to get a little creative with handling requests on the server side.
+I forewent using django's REST framework in the interest of quick implementation (another mistake), and without Backbone's MVVM pattern, I had to get a little creative with handling requests on the server.
 Therefore, the url itself defines an 'action' that determines server-side event delegation.
 It was never meant to take on the scale that it did, but it was fun to build this little mini-architecture.